atom-sw/fauxpy-experiments/combinefl/README.md

 in [metric_computation](/metric_computation).

 1.File [results_python_statement_alfa.json](results_python_statement_alfa.json)
-contains the results of running CombineFL on Python, at the statement level granularity, while combining all families.
+contains the results of running CombineFL on Python bugs, at the statement level granularity, while combining all families.

 2.File [results_python_function_alfa.json](results_python_function_alfa.json)
-contains the results of running CombineFL on Python, at the function level granularity, while combining all families.
+contains the results of running CombineFL on Python bugs, at the function level granularity, while combining all families.

 3.File [results_python_module_alfa.json](results_python_module_alfa.json)
-contains the results of running CombineFL on Python, at the module level granularity, while combining all families.
+contains the results of running CombineFL on Python bugs, at the module level granularity, while combining all families.

 4.File [results_python_statement_sbst.json](results_python_statement_sbst.json)
-contains the results of running CombineFL on Python, at the statement level granularity, while combining SBFL and ST.
+contains the results of running CombineFL on Python bugs, at the statement level granularity, while combining SBFL and ST.

 5.File [results_python_function_sbst.json](results_python_function_sbst.json)
-contains the results of running CombineFL on Python, at the function level granularity, while combining SBFL and ST.
+contains the results of running CombineFL on Python bugs, at the function level granularity, while combining SBFL and ST.

 6.File [results_python_module_sbst.json](results_python_module_sbst.json)
-contains the results of running CombineFL on Python, at the module level granularity, while combining SBFL and ST.
+contains the results of running CombineFL on Python bugs, at the module level granularity, while combining SBFL and ST.

 7.File [results_java_statement_alfa.json](results_java_statement_alfa.json)
-contains the results of running CombineFL on Java, at the statement level granularity, while combining all families.
+contains the results of running CombineFL on Java bugs, at the statement level granularity, while combining all families.

 8.File [results_java_statement_sbst.json](results_java_statement_sbst.json)
-contains the results of running CombineFL on Java, at the statement level granularity, while combining SBFL and ST.
+contains the results of running CombineFL on Java bugs, at the statement level granularity, while combining SBFL and ST.